kreyzeguillian/Programming-Assigments/Exploratory-Data-Analysis_Draft/readme.md

   5.2 Is there a correlation between danceability_% and energy_%?
 How about valence_% and acousticness_%?

 6. Platform Popularity
-  6.1 How do the numbers of tracks in spotify_playlists, spotify_charts, and apple_playlists compare?
+  6.1 How do the numbers of tracks in spotify_playlists, deezer_playlists, and apple_playlists compare?
 Which platform seems to favor the most popular tracks?

 7. Advanced Analysis
   7.1 Based on the streams data, can you identify any patterns among tracks with the same key or mode (Major vs. Minor)?